Berleezy

-Berlin Edmond (born December 17, 1992), known online as Berleezy (stylized in all lowercase), is an American YouTuber and streamer.
+Berlin Edmond Jr. (born December 16, 1992), known online as Berleezy (stylized in all lowercase), is an American YouTuber and streamer.
 His YouTube channel first became popular in 2015 as a result of his Exposed series and later became focused on gaming content.

 Life and career

-Berlin Edmond was born on December 17, 1992.
+Berlin Edmond Jr. was born on December 16, 1992.
+He has an older sister, Britani, who is also a YouTuber.
 He created his YouTube channel in 2013.
-While attending California State University, Fullerton (CSUF), where he majored in English and was the president of the school's Black Student Union, Edmond found success on YouTube with Exposed, a series of videos in which he jokingly critiqued intros to children's animated series, after his tweet of a clip of him roasting the Hey Arnold! intro went viral in 2015.
-He soon graduated from CSUF and, in 2018, his channel reached one million subscribers.
+While attending California State University, Fullerton (CSUF), where he majored in English and was the president of the school's Black Student Union, Edmond found success on YouTube with Exposed, a series of videos in which he jokingly critiqued intros to children's television series, after his tweet of a clip of him roasting the Hey Arnold! intro went viral in 2015.
+He soon graduated from CSUF and, in 2017, his channel reached one million subscribers.

 Edmond created a gaming YouTube channel in 2016 and later became a popular video game streamer on Twitch.
-Tennis player Naomi Osaka debuted her Fortnite skin in a Twitch stream with Edmond in 2022.
+Tennis player Naomi Osaka debuted her Fortnite outfit in a Twitch stream with Edmond in 2022.
+In the summer of 2022, Edmond participated in a gaming livestream series hosted by State Farm called the Gamerhood, which featured multiple gaming content creators, such as Ninja.
+He also participated in the second season a year later.

 In early February 2023, Edmond's channel was briefly terminated, which fans believed to be in response to his gameplay video of the video game Poop Killer 4.